South Korea entry requirements for Estonia passport holders

 Proof of departure from South Korea

-Immigration officers routinely ask for a confirmed onward or return ticket at the border.
-Have a printed or digital copy ready — they may deny boarding or entry without it.
+Immigration officers routinely ask for a confirmed onward or return ticket within your 90-day visa-free period.
+Budget airlines check this at check-in too.
+Have a printed or digital copy ready — a refundable ticket works if your plans are flexible.

 Recommended